 Attachment Parenting is not giving your child whatever they want.

 Nope, my child does not get whatever he wants when he wants it.
 In fact, it’s actually easier for me to say no to a toy when I know that I’ve given him my ALL, physically and emotionally.

 Attachment Parenting does not mean there is no discipline.

-I’m a firm believer in discipline and boundaries, but I enforce it with compassion.
-I like to look on the bright side of things: Toddlers have tantrums because they’re having a hard time, not because they’re giving you a hard time.
+Attachment Parenting discipline consists of firm boundaries, enforced with compassion.
+It’s understanding child development and knowing that toddlers have tantrums because they’re having a hard time, not because they’re giving you a hard time.